Biography of Thomas Telford

 1793: Telford builds an aqueduct at Pont-Cysyllte on the Ellesmere Canal, the whole of which was finished in 1805.

 1801: He is commissioned by the Government to write a report on the public works of Scotland.

-1803: He began constructing the Caledonian Canal from Loch Ness to Fort William which was finally finished in 1823.
+1803: He begins constructing the Caledonian Canal from Loch Ness to Fort William which was finally finished in 1823.
 He also completes more than 1,000 miles of road including the road from London to Holyhead.
-He also worked on churches, houses, harbours and many other types of works.
+He also works on churches, houses, harbours and many other types of structure.

-1819: He designed the Menai Straits suspension bridge for the London-Holyhead road which was completed in 1826.
+1819: He designs the Menai Straits suspension bridge for the London-Holyhead road which was completed in 1826.

 1824: Telford designs St. Katherine’s Docks in London.